We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 Are frameless windows more expensive?

-For the most part, frameless car windows tend to be a more expensive option for a vehicle.
-More development cost is needed to make sure that the windows will roll up for years to come, as well as to not break, as they don’t have nearly as much structure to help them stay sturdy.
+For the most part, frameless car windows are a more expensive option for a vehicle.
+More development cost is needed to ensure that the windows will roll up for years to come and not break, as they don’t have nearly as much structure to help them stay sturdy.

 How do you tint a frameless window?

-Tinting frameless windows is really no different to do than framed windows, and actually is quite a bit easier, due to being able to access 3 sides of the window with no obstruction, instead of just a single side like a normal framed window.
+Tinting frameless windows is no different to do than framed windows, and actually is more accessible due to being able to access 3 sides of the window with no obstruction, instead of just a single side like a standard framed window.

-Can you convert a framed car window to frameless?
+Can you convert a framed car window to a frameless one?

-While anything is possible, generally speaking you cannot convert a car that has framed windows over to frameless windows.
+While anything is possible, generally speaking, you cannot convert a car with framed windows to frameless ones.

 Conclusion

 The most common reason manufacturers produce cars with frameless windows is for cosmetic reasons.
-Higher-end luxury cars and convertibles are the two most likely candidates to have them installed but in some cases, they are available for after-market modifications.
+Higher-end luxury cars and convertibles are the two most likely candidates to have them installed.
+Still, in some cases, they are available for after-market modifications.

-The internet and car forums have a mostly negative opinion on the feature, yet there are still countless owners out there who swear by them.
+The internet and car forums have a primarily negative opinion on the feature.
+Yet, there are still countless owners out there who swear by them.